Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Related Research

 Incorporating spatial awareness into RL systems has improved performance on tasks with inherent spatial structure.
-Regarding relational RL,~\citet{Relational_bias} introduced an approach using attention mechanisms to reason about spatial relations between entities in an environment.
+Regarding relational RL,~\cite{Relational_bias} introduced an approach using attention mechanisms to reason about spatial relations between entities in an environment.
 This method demonstrated improved sample efficiency and generalization in tasks that require spatial reasoning.
-On the topic of navigation,~\citet{spatial_navigation} developed a deep RL agent capable of navigating complex city environments using street-level imagery.
+On the topic of navigation,~\cite{spatial_navigation} developed a DRL agent capable of navigating complex city environments using street-level imagery.
 Their approach incorporated auxiliary tasks, such as depth prediction and loop closure detection.
-Concerning explicit spatial representations,~\citet{RL_explicit_representations} proposed a cognitive mapping and planning approach for visual navigation, combining spatial memory with a differentiable neural planner.
-Similarly,~\citet{Structured_representations} introduced a relational deep RL framework using graph neural networks to capture spatial relations between objects.
-Although these approaches demonstrate the importance of spatial awareness in RL, they often lack the biological plausibility found in neural circuits.
+Concerning explicit spatial representations,~\cite{RL_explicit_representations} proposed a cognitive mapping and planning approach for visual navigation, combining spatial memory with a differentiable neural planner.
+Similarly,~\cite{Structured_representations} introduced a relational DRL framework using graph neural networks to capture spatial relations between objects.
+Although these approaches demonstrate the importance of spatial awareness in RL, they rely on emergent learning to develop spatial understanding through comprehensive architectural additions, which require extensive training to discover action relationships.
+In contrast, our ring attractor approach explicitly encodes spatial structure in the action space, providing spatial inductive bias that accelerates learning rather than relying on the RL agent to autonomously discover all critical action space relationships, which may result in suboptimal or incomplete spatial understanding.